ria-com/nomeroff-net/README.md

 ## Introduction
-Nomeroff Net is an opensource python license plate recognition framework based on YOLOv5 and CRAFT networks and customized OCR-module powered by RNN architecture.
+Nomeroff Net is an opensource python license plate recognition framework based on YOLOv8 bbox and pose networks and customized OCR-module powered by RNN architecture.

 Write to us if you are interested in helping us in the formation of a dataset for your country.